saipoojitha13/RTL-Design-Synthesis-Workshop/Technical-Notes.md

 ./a.out
 ```

-- step5 : Open Waveform of GLS simulation dump and analyze the results by comparing with the previous rtl simulation dump
+- step 4 : Open Waveform of GLS simulation dump and analyze the results by comparing with the previous rtl simulation dump

 ```bash
 gtkwave waveform.vcd